 At this time, new claims are only being accepted by our law firm for amputation injuries.
 To review whether you or a loved one may have an Invokana case.

 Call 1-800-522-0102 or Request a Free Case Review.

 Invokana was the first member of a new class of diabetes drugs introduced in the U.S., known as sodium-glucose co-transporter 2 (SGLT2) inhibitors.

-The medication works by inhibiting some kidney functions to increase the amount of sugar excreted in the urine.
+The medication works by inhibiting some normal kidney functions, to increase the amount of sugar excreted in the urine.
 This was designed to increase glucose production and lower blood glucose levels among diabetics.
 However, it may cause users to experience serious and potentially life-threatening health problems.

-Although information about the potential injury risks with Invokana should have been known or suspected before the medication was introduced, lawsuits pursued on behalf of former users will allege that Johnson & Johnson failed to properly study the medication or adequately warn about serious side effects.
+Although information about the potential injury risks with Invokana should have been known or suspected before the medication was introduced, lawsuits pursued on behalf of former users alleged that Johnson & Johnson failed to properly study the medication or adequately warn about serious side effects.